We have an opportunity for an innovative and enthusiastic International Office Administrator to join our…

 Green Jam 2022 was live and enlivening!
-The sustainability conference on the 29th of August was an amazingly informative and inspiring event.
+The sustainability conference was an amazingly informative and inspiring event.
 A result of the collaboration of students from Wastewise, Year 12 Education for Sustainability and the Kaitiaki rōpū.

 The Zoo generously allowed us to use its Domes and Classrooms to host the conference.
 The workshop facilitators; Para Kore Ki Tāmaki, Sustainable Coastlines, Make It 16, InsideOUT, EcoMatters, the Polynesian Panthers, Urban Ark and the Zoo Biosecurity Team as well as Niki Harré from the University of Auckland and Bridgette Glasgow from the Auckland Council, kindly donated their time and shared their knowledge and passion.
 In addition to sustainably-minded students from Western Springs Ngā Puna O Waiōrea, students from a number of other schools were invited to attend.

 The conference provided an opportunity for Year 12 Education for Sustainability students to present their Personal Projects, an important part of their NCEA course.
 As part of their projects, Ruby Barr, Frankie Simes Foster and Barnaby Salmon sold freshly baked treats and recycled clothing at Green Jam.
 With the funds raised, the students have purchased another solar panel for the school.
 The unsold clothes were donated to the Wastewise Clothing Recycle held each term.